janschill/cern-solid-code-investigation/notes/pod.md

 solid start --multiuser …
 ```

-The UI for the server changes to this register form and gives a brief explanation on what happens when a new user register.
+The UI for the server changes to this register form and gives a brief explanation on what happens when a new user registers.

 ![](./assets/solid-pod-multiuser-ui.png)